mlittl/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 ### Processing

 Credit card transactions can be processed in real-time, or you can schedule them to process on a specific date.
-If you select a future date, those transactions will be processed at 6:00 AM (PST), on the date you’ve selected.
+If you select a future date, those transactions will be processed at 3:00 AM (PST), on the date you’ve selected.

 ### Settlement

-Settlement for credit card batches is dependent on the card type and processor.
-Typically people see a three-day settlement lag.
+Settlement for batch credit card transactions is handled in the same way as the regular credit card settlement process.
+Typically a three day settlement lag can be expected.
 Higher risk accounts may have a longer settlement time.

 ### Fees

-Credit card fees will depend on your account but will include a percentage and a flat fee.
+Credit card fees will depend on your account but a percentage and a flat fee will apply.
 It's handled through the regular credit card settlement process.

 ## Bank-to-Bank